papermerge/documentation/docs/authentication/oidc/overview.md

 !!!
 Note

     All processes described from here on, are not visible to the users.
-It all happens behind the scenes.
-Information which follows is only for devs, DevOps, SREs, and all curious species out there.
+It all happens behind the scenes for them.
+Information which follows is meant for devs, DevOps, SREs.

-You OIDC application needs jwt token as prove of successful authentication.
-As you may guess, jwt token will be carried inside each subsequent http requsts as a header.
+Your OIDC application needs jwt token as prove of successful authentication.
+As you may guess, jwt token will be carried inside each subsequent http requsts as http header.

 All incoming http requests are proved for validity of jwt token.
 If http request has a valid jwt token - request is permitted to reach app.
 If http request does not